Guest Photos of the Month

 A sage once said “ Without the arts we don’t evolve, without food we don’t survive, and without wine we don’t enjoy”.
 Several events are scheduled, and more will be added, during these two months to encourage fully experiencing these three elements of the Northern Michigan lifestyle.
 Elements of a variety of art forms will be combined with those of wine and food to celebrate the passing of Michigan Wine Appreciation Month from April to its new May start this year.
 Several other May promotional events are also being held at nearby wineries, so for more information please visit www.michiganwines.org

-April Masters Saturday/Sunday April 8 and 9.
+April Masters Saturday/Sunday April 6 and 7 .
 Celebrate the art of the club at the annual Mini-Masters Golf Outing.
 Guests at the inn can join owners Magnolia and Beauregaard Ruzak and their friends on the ever-reinvented midsized course set up on the Grey Hare Inn’s 27 acres.
 A past champions tournament is sometimes held in late May or early June as well.
-Now that the Comedy Festival has moved to this weekend this could really enhance the humor of this Grey Hare tradition.

 April anytime Spring foraging in the forest – hunt for morels, ramps and other flora and fauna on a guided tour through the inn’s property.
 Offered to groups of a minimum of 10 people at $20 p/p or included in guests accommodations’ price.